 Merlot: Grape Characteristics

-Merlot is a thicker-skinned, hardy grape that thrives in a wider range of climates.
-Its adaptability allows for consistent production and diverse styles, from approachable entry-level wines to world-class collectibles.
+Merlot is thicker-skinned and far hardier.
+Its adaptability across a wider range of climates allows for consistent production and a broad spectrum of styles, from approachable everyday wines all the way up to world-class collectibles.

 - Skin and Color: Thicker skins produce wines with deeper ruby to garnet colors, often appearing richer and more opaque than Pinot Noir.